TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 #### Consistent guidelines

-Consistent examples, and clear, simple to follow guidelines go a long way.
-Also, one needs clear guidelines anyway when wanting to implement more advanced measures as described below.
+Consistent examples and clear, simple to follow guidelines go a long way.
+Also, one needs clear guidelines anyway when wanting to implement more advanced measures, as described below.

-The following pattern, partly based on helm chart defaults, in our experience works well:
+The following pattern, partly based on Helm chart defaults, in our experience works well:

 ```
 metadata: